January 03, 2018

 As the materials we use and the methods of manufacturing change in the aerospace industry (and virtually every other industry) leading companies are examining every design detail to, for example, increase efficiency, safety and output.
 This is only one instance of how simulation enables organizations to reliably develop new designs.

-To learn what the engineers at Inatel and Embraer discovered about the possibilities of embedding antennas into aircraft fuselages to reduce drag and improve fuel efficiency while maintaining full communications capacity, read the article in this issue of ANSYS Advantage magazine.
+To learn what the engineers at Inatel and Embraer discovered about the possibilities of embedding antennas into aircraft fuselages to reduce drag and improve fuel efficiency while maintaining full communications capacity, read the article "Inside Story" in Ansys Advantage magazine.